 My work is concerned with all the aspects mentioned above.
 More precisely, I am using combinatorial structures/methods to study certain algebraic varieties, certain topological spaces, and the representation theory of certain Lie algebras.
 I am particularly interested in flag varieties and Schubert varieties, which have many applications to representation theory and enumerative problems in geometry, being also a very useful testbed for a much larger class of varieties.
 My work involving representation theory is related to several recent developments, such as those involving quantum groups and their applications to theoretical physics.

-A recent breakthrough, which started as a joint project with a colleague at MIT, consists of developing a new combinatorial model with many applications to algebra and geometry.
+A recent breakthrough (which started as a joint project with a colleague at MIT, and was continued with other collaborators, including Ph.D. students) consists of developing a new combinatorial model with many applications to algebra and geometry.